c4cs/c4cs.github.io/_commands/basics/who.md

 		run-level 5	2018-10-21 11:46
 ~~~

 The run-level of a Linux OS corresponds to a certain set of services that are expected to be running.
-Runlevel 5 corresponds to an operating system that is
+Runlevel 5 corresponds to an operating system that is runninng in full multiuser mode with networking and a GUI (usually X windows) enabled.